jessieli24/raytracer/README.md

 # raytracer

-A GLSL implementation of Shirley et al.'s [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
+A GLSL implementation of Shirley et al.'s [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html), with photorealistic rendering of diffuse, metallic (reflective), and dialetric (refractive) materials.

 The final result: